MahenM1988/Batch-Scripts/README.md

 The faster copy option performs a backup of specified user folders (Desktop, Documents, Downloads, Pictures, and Videos) while temporarily suspending specified processes and logs the entire operation to a log file.

 ## Compile and Execute
-You will need to compile these as .exe files.
+You will need to compile these as .exe files for execution.

 ## A Word of Caution